Tiger FM

 By Ronald Ssemagonja

 The standoff between intern medical doctors and the Ministry of Health has escalated after the Federation of Uganda Medical Interns threatened to withdraw all emergency services across the 74 hospitals where they are stationed.
-The warning was issued Thursday during a meeting held in Kampala.
+The warning was issued on Thursday during a meeting held in Kampala.

-“Two months ago we tried to engage the ministry of health to see how best we can solve this challenge.
-Intern medical doctors have a constitutional right to have allowances and salaries.
-Scrapping allowances saying that it is double payment, we don’t agree with that because the ministry of health is very aware that even Members of Parliament are entitled to allowances and salaries,” Dr. Mwadha said.
+“Two months ago we approached the Ministry of Health to discuss how best to resolve this challenge.
+Intern medical doctors have a constitutional right to receive allowances and salaries.
+Scrapping allowances on the grounds that it is double payment is unacceptable, because the ministry is well aware that even Members of Parliament are entitled to both allowances and salaries,” Dr Mwadha said.